Yoga for Labor & Birth: A Workshop for Partners

 Comfort Measures for Labor, Birth & Early Postpartum:

 Evidence-based comfort measures that support progress through all stages of labor and the early weeks postpartum.

 Wellness Retreat for People Affected by Cancer: A Half-day Retreat

 A healthy diet will be addressed by an oncology nutritionist who will talk about foods that can support healing and recovery and sustain a terrain that is less conducive to cancer cells.
-They will provide recommendations on eating well and making healthy food choices.
-They will speak about some of the well-known anti-cancer diets will be addressed, and your questions will be answered.
+Recommendations on eating well and making healthy food choices will be offered.
+Some of the well-known anti-cancer diets will be addressed, and your questions will be answered.

 2019 DATES TBA